Organisational Regulations of Physics Brawl Online

 8. One half of members of the Central Committee constitute a quorum.

 9. The Central Committee makes decisions by a qualified majority of two thirds of the present members.
-If the qualified majority isn’t attained for any option, the chief organiser of Physics Brawl Online makes a decision (see Art.
+If the qualified majority isn’t attained for any option, the head organizer of Physics Brawl Online makes a decision (see Art.
 3, point 12).

 10. The Central Committee may meet and vote online.
 A decision made this way is valid if at least half of the members of the Central Committee take part in the vote at a predetermined date.

-11. The Central Committee is allowed to invite other subjects to cooperate in organising Physics Brawl Online.
+11. The Central Committee is allowed to invite other subjects to cooperate in organizing Physics Brawl Online.

-12. The Central Committee appoints and can dismiss the chief organiser of Physics Brawl Online (“chief organiser”) based on a proposal of the leader of FYKOS.
+12. The Central Committee appoints and can dismiss the head organizer of Physics Brawl Online (“head organizer”) based on a proposal of the leader of FYKOS.

-13. The chief organiser is appointed for an unlimited period of time.
+13. The head organizer is appointed for an unlimited period of time.

-14. The chief organiser selects a team of organisers who prepare and organise the competition.
+14. The head organizer selects a team of organizers who prepare and organize the competition.

-15. The chief organiser reserves the right to commission other organisers with some of his/her tasks and competencies.
+15. The head organizer reserves the right to commission other organizers with some of his/her tasks and competencies.

-16. The chief organiser decides the date of the competition in the current year, at the beginning of the corresponding school year at the latest.
+16. The head organizer decides the date of the competition in the current year, at the beginning of the corresponding school year at the latest.

-17. During the school year, but before the beginning of registration at the latest, the Central Committee announces, based on a suggestion of the chief organiser, the schedule of the competition and the rules of the competition for the current year (the “Rules”).
+17. During the school year, but before the beginning of registration at the latest, the Central Committee announces, based on a suggestion of the head organizer, the schedule of the competition and the rules of the competition for the current year (the “Rules”).

-18. If necessary, the chief organiser reserves the right to make small changes in the Rules or schedule.
+18. If necessary, the head organizer reserves the right to make small changes in the Rules or schedule.

-19. Any problems or disputable situations that may arise during Physics Brawl Online are resolved and decided by the chief organiser along with the present members of the Central Committee or a special committee established by the chief organiser.
+19. Any problems or disputable situations that may arise during Physics Brawl Online are resolved and decided by the head organizer along with the present members of the Central Committee or a special committee established by the head organizer.

-20. In the case of an extremely severe breach of the Regulations or the Rules, the chief organiser reserves the right to disqualify a team from the competition, even after its closing.
+20. In the case of an extremely severe breach of the Regulations or the Rules, the head organizer reserves the right to disqualify a team from the competition, even after its closing.

-21. A team has the right to appeal the decision of the chief organiser or a designated committee, but only within 14 days after the decision is published.
+21. A team has the right to appeal the decision of the head organizer or a designated committee, but only within 14 days after the decision is published.

 22. The Central Committee will publish its final decision no later than 30 days after the appeal has been made.